-For those who want exposure to real estate, but don’t have the capital for direct investment, REITs can be a reasonable choice for a financial plan.
+For those who want exposure to real estate, but don't have the capital for direct investment, REITs can be a reasonable choice for a financial plan.
+With Streitwise you can start investing with as little as $1,000 (read more about Streitwise here).
 There are REITs that provide you with the ability to diversify across property type, geographic location, and more.
-Plus, there are REITs that pay dividends, so they can included in income portfolios.
+Plus, there are REITs that pay dividends, so they can be included in income portfolios.

 Liquidity can also be an issue.
 Because traded REITs (make sure you know the difference between traded and non-traded REITs) can be bought and sold like stocks, they are fairly liquid — unlike direct real estate, which can be difficult to sell quickly if you decide you need to.
 However, at the same time you do run the risk of losing quite a bit of money if the manager makes a poor decision, or if some of what's in the REIT tanks.

 The other aspect of REITs over owning real estate is taxes.
 Based upon the way they are taxed, REITs are best suited to be placed in retirement accounts.
 Though there is nothing preventing you from investing in REITs in taxable accounts.